Torom/BotLi/README.md

 # Overview

 **BotLi** is a bot for Lichess.
-Strongly inspired by [ShailChoksi/lichess-bot](https://github.com/ShailChoksi/lichess-bot).
-It extends its features with a matchmaking mode where the bot automatically challenges other bots with similar ratings.
+It connects any [UCI](https://backscattering.de/chess/uci/) engine with the [Lichess Bot API](https://lichess.org/api#tag/Bot).

+It has a customizable support of Polyglot opening books, a variety of supported online opening books and an online endgame tablebase.
+It can query local Syzygy and Gaviota endgame tablebases.

+In addition, BotLi can autonomously challenge other bots in any variants.
+It optionally supports two separate engines, one for standard chess and chess960 and one for Lichess chess variants.

 # How to install